Code of Practice

 After selection, students are required to confirm their acceptance of the course by paying a registration/administration fee.
 This fee is not refundable.
 In consultation with the interviewer/Course Coordinator, students select preferred session times in accordance with the minimum attendance requirement for their chosen language.
 Session times are subject to availability of places and tutors.
 All times for the following week need to be need to be booked by the Thursday of the preceding week and changes are then not possible.

-At enrolment, students are required to attend a meeting with both the Course Coordinator and Student Coordinator at which time tuition fees are payable and attendance times confirmed.
+At enrollment, students are required to attend a meeting with both the Course Coordinator and Student Coordinator at which time tuition fees are payable and attendance times confirmed.
 Tuition fees are payable in advance.
+For private individuals enrolled in an accredited course, maximum prepayments are $1500.00 at one time.

 Sessions incorporate a combination of delivery methods such as Computer work and individual tutorial time, and may also include group work.
 The way these components of the course are balanced is at the discretion of the Centre management.